-If you know your house is going to have issues with any of the above, the question is whether to fix it before the inspection or afterward.
+If you know your house has issues with any of the above, the question is whether to fix it before the inspection or afterward.
 The argument against doing any kind of repair is you can just drop the price of your house to compensate, but that’s not really appealing to a lot of buyers.

-Most people buying houses these days aren’t doing large down payments because a lot of people are getting away with minimal down payments — as low as 0% to 3.5%.
-With this economy, people just don’t have a lot of money saved up.
+Most people buying houses these days aren’t making large down payments because many people are getting away with minimal down payments — as low as 0% to 3.5%.
+With this economy, people simply don’t have a lot of money saved up.

 Even though you’re offering them a cheaper house, which will save them money in the long run, that doesn’t mean they’re going to be able to afford $8,000 for a new roof after closing.

 So, it depends on the size of the repair.
 Little things can probably be put off (unless they’re cosmetic and will turn away buyers), but larger ones should be dealt with beforehand if you actually want to sell your house.

 Lastly, if you have a septic tank, you’ll need to get it pumped.
 Depending on where you live, this can cost anywhere from $250 to $300.
 No need to pump it before you’ve listed, but know that you will have to have it cleaned before you go.

 How much will a home inspection cost?

 The cost of an inspection varies depending on how large your house is.
 If your house runs a little small, expect something around $200; however, if your house runs on the larger side (say over 2,000 square feet), expect a minimum of $400.

 Sellers are responsible for paying the real estate commissions for both their real estate agent and the buyer’s agent.
 This means that they’ll have to pay 6% of the final sales price.
 Here’s a rundown of estimated closing costs for houses in the mid-$300s to the $200s:

 - $350,000 = $21,000